|Seahorse Swimming Club | sitemap | log in|

 A SEAHORSE TALE

-A new book titled 'A Seahorse Tale', which gives an account of Seahorse from its early days to the present day, has been compiled to celebrate the Club's 60 years and its relocation from the Flag Lane Pool to the new Lifestyle Centre.
-The book, which was compilied by Club Secretary Gareth Roberts, has over 100 photos and is available for £5.00 at the Lifestyle Centre, Moss Square, Crewe, Cheshire, CW1 2BB.
+A new book titled 'A Seahorse Tale', which gives an account of Seahorse from its early days to the present day, has been produced to celebrate the Club's 60 years and its relocation from the Flag Lane Pool to the new Lifestyle Centre.
+The book, which was compiled by Club Secretary Gareth Roberts, has over 100 photos and is available for £5.00 at the Lifestyle Centre, Moss Square, Crewe, Cheshire, CW1 2BB.